chasbecker/HealthCostOutcomes/README.md

-This project was prompted by a friedn's Facebook post regarding the brokeness of the American healthcare system.
+This project was prompted by a friend's Facebook post regarding the brokeness of the American healthcare system.
 That resonated with my professional experience with the US Gov't, where everything seemed to be inordinately expensive.
 Begin with the casually constructed research question, "Has US healthcare spending increased since the inception of Medicare more quickley